-Arizona State Quarters were released on June 2, 2008 as the forty-eighth coin in the State Quarter series.
+Arizona State Quarters (Buy on eBay) were released on June 2, 2008 as the forty-eighth coin in the State Quarter series.
 This was the third release for the year 2008.
 Arizona’s original Statehood date was February 14, 1912.

 The reverse design of the Arizona Quarter features a rendition of the Grand Canyon.
 The inscriptions include the State name, Statehood date, mintage date, “E Pluribus Unum,” and a banner reading “Grand Canyon State.”
 The coin’s reverse was designed by Joel Iskowitz and sculpted by Joseph Menna.